Visualize and Explore your Project Data

 -

-Filter terrain by date and time -Display terrain models as they appeared on a specified date and time ('as of date'), providing a snapshot of the site's cumulative state up to that point.
+Filter 3D map terrain by date and time -Display terrain models as they appeared on a specified date and time ('as of date'), providing a snapshot of the site's cumulative state up to that point.
 Edit and filter terrain by date and time ranges. -

 -

-Visualize and adjust imported surfaces and terrain data - Surfaces can be configured manually for elevation.
+Visualize and adjust imported surfaces and 3D map terrain data - Surfaces can be configured manually for elevation.
 This eliminates manual download and upload of surveyed surface data, automates merging of multi-source surfaces and machine data.

 -